urbit/urbit.org-reloaded/content/docs/azimuth/l2/l2-actions.md

 In order to move your ship from layer 1 to layer 2, transfer ownership of your ship to the address `0x1111111111111111111111111111111111111111`.
-The easiest way to accomplish this is using [Bridge](/docs/glossary/bridge) (TODO link to L2 Bridge guide), but Urbit-native CLI tools to accomplish this are available as well (link).
+The easiest way to accomplish this is using [Bridge](/docs/glossary/bridge), but Urbit-native CLI tools to accomplish this are available as well (link).
 The Azimuth smart contracts interpret any ship at this address as being on Layer 2.